This page last updated 5:30pm on April 6, 2020

-Our practices as Catholics already provide us with skills and and experiences that we can use to deal with the Covid-19 pandemic, especially when we are struggling or feel overwhelmed.
+Our practices as Catholics already provide us with skills and and experiences that we can use to deal with the realities of the Covid-19 pandemic, especially when we are struggling or feel overwhelmed.

 On this page, you will find ideas and links to resources you can use to channel time and energy in positive ways while you adjust to more time at home, to fewer outside activities, and to the concerns raised by social distancing or health measures.
 With the help of God and each other, we will continue to pray, learn, and connect across Maine, united in the Body of Christ.

 + Participate in Holy Week liturgies via livestream or broadcasts Thursday, April 9 through Sunday, April 11 and find simple ways to celebrate the events of Holy Week in your home, for example Thursday make a special meal, Friday pray in front of a crucifix and reflect on the stations of the cross (click to access a video version online), Saturday light a candle after dark, Sunday greet your housemates by saying "He is Risen!
 He is Risen indeed!".

 + Pray a scriptural rosary of the sorrowful mysteries to reflect more deeply on the passion of Jesus Christ while you practice a traditional devotional prayer.